bethirahul/Restaurants-Web-App-AWS/README.md

         sudo chgrp <new_user> /home/<new_user>/.ssh/authorized_keys
         sudo chgrp <new_user> /home/<new_user>/.ssh
         ```
-    - Now this user on AWS instance can be logged in from this local machine using the username, IP address of the instance and the SSH private key on the local machine.
+    - Now, this user on AWS instance can log in from this local machine using the username, IP address of the instance and the SSH private key on the local machine.
         ```bash
         ssh <new_user>@<ip_address-or-server_address> -p <ssh_port> -i /private/key/location/with/file
         ```